 The Ferrari is returned in one piece.
 I get to keep the house and Donna won’t have to sleep in a tent, after all.
 I also get to keep memories of a baby boomer dream come true— a drive in the ultimate speed machine.
 A red one.

 Have you visited Maranello, Italy?
-Or have your baby boomer travels included a sports car experience?
+Did you experience a Ferrari test drive?
 Join the conversation at the My Itchy Travel Feet page on Facebook or send us an email to ask a question or share your experience.